vizthex123/ExtraDataModels/CFAssets/cf_desc.md

 This datapack adds more Data Models to [Hostile Neural Networks](https://www.curseforge.com/minecraft/mc-mods/hostile-neural-networks) and tweaks some of the existing ones.

-Designed for my [High-Tech Revolution](https://curseforge.com/minecraft/modpacks/high-tech-revolution) modpack.
+Designed for my [Hi-Tech Revolution](https://curseforge.com/minecraft/modpacks/hi-tech-revolution) modpack.